acmgroup/destinydocs/readme.md

 Our full API Reference is currently only available as a Postman collection which you can access [here]()

-## Live Telemetry through SSE Guide
+## HTTP SSE: Live Telemetry through SSE Guide

 See our guide on [Live Telemetry through SSE](SSE/Live%20Telemetry%20through%20SSE.md) or download the [Postman collection](SSE/Live%20Telemetry%20through%20SSE.postman_collection.json).